Maine-et-Loire is a department located in Western France's Loire Valley, in the

 - Number of Tourists per Year: Approx. 3 million, drawn by its Loire Valley châteaux, vineyards and UNESCO-listed landscapes.

-Maine-et-Loire is a fantastic destination that offers something for everyone, whether you are interested in history, culture, nature, or outdoor adventures.
+Maine-et-Loire is a great destination that offers something for everyone, whether you are interested in history, culture, nature, or outdoor adventures.
 If you are looking for a property in this area of the Loire Valley, please get in touch with

 your search criteria.